PacketFabric/terraform-provider-packetfabric/README.md

 export PF_ACC_TEST_MARKET="HOU"
 ```

+> **Warning**: Running below command will order various PacketFabric products, then remove them.

-Then you can safely run the following command:
+Then you can run the following command:

 ```shell
 make testacc